eliataylor/promptautomator/README.md

 ## Normalize your dataset
 -[x] Convert your CSV to JSON and replace your internal name for ID with `source_id`:
   - python indexer.py normalize_dataset <path to your dataset file> <property name for your internal ID>
-- `python indexer.py normalize_dataset examples/music-catalogue.csv id`
+- `python indexer.py normalize_dataset dataset/bags.json source_id`

 -[x] If testing Embeddings, convert your JSON to a PKL:
-`python indexer.py build_embeddings public/music-catalogue.json`
+`python indexer.py build_embeddings public/bags.json`

 ## Run Prompt Tests
 - [x] To run all prompts, against all configurations, against all userdata sets:
-- `python main.py examples/music-catalogue-prompts.csv examples/music-catalogue-configs.csv examples/music-catalogue-userdata.csv`
+- `python main.py dataset/bags-prompts.csv dataset/bags-configs.csv dataset/bags-userdata.csv`
 - [x] To copy the individual results into a single index file for the front-end to load:
 - `python indexer.py index_results`